 As Fast As Possible

-Both NVIDIA G-SYNC Ultimate and AMD FreeSync Premium Pro technologies ensure smooth HDR gaming experience while still preserving the variable refresh rate feature of the previous generations.
+Both NVIDIA G-SYNC Ultimate and AMD FreeSync Premium Pro technologies ensure smooth HDR gaming experience while still preserving the variable refresh rate feature of the prior generations.

-You should choose between G-SYNC Ultimate and FreeSync Premium Pro displays according to your graphics card and the display’s HDR capabilities for the optimal performance and image quality.
+You should choose between G-SYNC Ultimate and FreeSync Premium Pro displays according to your graphics card and the display’s HDR capabilities for the best performance and image quality.

 HDR (High Dynamic Range) is arguably the next big step in PC gaming and while it still requires some work to be done in order to be perfectly viable, both AMD and NVIDIA have their own implementations to address the issues with using HDR in Windows.